new-coyote/nuevo-coyote/site/post/5-lessons-from-decolonizing-management-part-2.md

- If you’re interested in the full course, the Spring cohort of Decolonizing Management runs from March 5 - May 21, so [sign up](https://decolonizing.management/) before February 26 to learn in community with a diverse group of nonprofit professionals committed to changing the way that we do business.
+ If you’re interested in the full course, the Spring cohort of Decolonizing Management runs from March 5 - May 21.
+[Sign up](https://decolonizing.management/) before February 26 to learn in community with a diverse group of nonprofit professionals committed to changing the way that we do business.